jedp/lang-2d/README.md

 - `PUSH`

-  This is the only opcode with the high bit set.
-The address in memory of the value to push is the remaining 7 bits from the PUSH opcode (high byte) and the following opcode (low byte).
+  Based on experience, this is the most-commonly used instruction, so it makes sense to try to optimize a bit on space here.
+This is the only opcode with the high bit set: The address in memory of the value to push is the remaining 7 bits from the PUSH opcode (high byte) and the following opcode (low byte).

   For example the opcode sequence `0xe1 0x64` means "PUSH value at memory address `0x0164`".

   (When I first put this together, I tried saving a byte of opcodes by using all pointer references to the stack.
-Saving a byte is nice, but requiring pointer indirection for all memory lookups is pretty gross, so I've added an extra address byte for all PUSHes.)
+Saving a byte is nice, but requiring pointer indirection for all memory lookups is a pretty high cost.
+For this reason, I've added an extra address byte for all PUSHes.)

 ### Further Room for Improvement